 Removing an Existing Leaking Water Tap Connection

 When a tap connection has to be removed there are two methods to accomplish that.
-One method is by using an extracting tool (similar to an easy-out tool).
+One method is by using an extracting tool (similar to an easy-out tool used by auto mechanics).
 The inside of a tap connection is also threaded, only it is reverse-threaded.
 By inserting an extracting tool a DEP taping crew can extract a defective connection.
 They can then insert a new tap with minimal loss of water.
 The other more intrusive way to remove a leaking water tap connection is by deliberately blowing it out of the city main and inserting a plug.
 DEP field forces can then drill through the plug and install a new connection.

 Working on water valves